mtgjson/mtgjson-website/CONTRIBUTING.md

 > **Introduced:** `v4.0.0`
 ```

+The `<i class="optional"></i>` markup will render a UI change in the property that denotes the property is optional and also power a component that will allow toggling the UI to view or not view these fields.

 You can also use the `<ExampleField type='<Enum Name>'` component to render examples provided the enum values exist in the EnumValues.json file.
-See a Markdown file for an example.
 This requires some frontmatter updates where the `enum` Frontmatter property has a value that equates to an EnumValues.json property and the `<Enum Name>` is the property within that enumeration.
 For example:

 If you set `enum` is Frontmatter to `card`, and `<Enum Name>` to `availability`, the example field will populate from `EnumValues.json` -> `data` -> `card` -> `availability`.

+#### TypeScript Notations

+Use the `<ModelType type='<Model Name>' />` component to render the TypeScript notation for a data model where `<Model Name>` is the data model, such as `CardAtomic` or `DeckList`.

+#### Table of Contents

+Include `[[toc]]` near the top of the page, like the other pages, to render out the property headers and use the `<PropertyToggler/>` component right above `[[toc]]` to enable toggling optional properties on the Table of Contents.

 ## Pinia Store